gal-actic/ML-Projects/Summarify/README.md

-This is a NLP project
+This is a NLP project...

+## Workflow

+1. Update config.yaml